Much has been said about structures that facilitate effective collaboration at work.

 - Passive Aggressive:

 In some office cultures, directly confronting the conflict might not get what you expect.
-So instead of saying I have a problem with Roy, I will circumvent to a situation and draw solutions from those.
-I will tell a story about a similar situation in another team and ask how that could be solved in ours.
-I don’t make Roy into a problem but separate the problem from the person.
+So instead of saying I have a problem with Roy, some will circumvent a situation and draw solutions from those.
+They will tell a story about a similar situation in another team and ask how that could be solved in ours.
+They don’t make Roy into a problem but separate the problem from the person.

 Another way is to seek advice.
 I’m frustrated that this isn’t moving forward.
 We’ve not been able to solve this.
 Do you have any advice on this?
 The question guarantees to make the person think from your perspective rather than his perspective.